 Logo for Piano Play It

 Why?
-Because everybody who wants to learn how to play the piano should learn how the piano works and to acquire the basics.
+Because everybody who wants to learn how to play the piano should learn how the piano works and acquire some basics first.
+Later on I'll direct you to the piano section that fits the path you'll choose to take.

-Looking inside the pianoLet's start right away.
 Do you know how the piano works?
 Let's have an inside look for a moment.

 Understanding how the piano creates its unique sound will help us to learn to play piano in a beautiful manner by undertsanding how the piano creates its sound.

-First acquaintance
+First Acquaintance

 Inside the piano - Hammers and Strings